 §5 PLAYER LISTS

 All participating teams are obliged to submit a list (well) before the start of the 1st game, or when registering on arrival, with the names and birth dates of the participating players.
+A player list must be submitted, on Saturday and Sunday.
 Players are required to be able to identify themselves when required if the organization so requests and will periodically test for ages.
 If a player cannot or refuses to identify himself, this player may be denied further participation by the organization.
 If after any identification it turns out that a player has unlawfully participated in that team, all previously played matches of that team will be void and converted into a legal 0-1 loss.
 The player concerned will also be denied further participation and the organization can decide to remove the relevant team from the tournament.

 A player may only register for 1 team during the tournament.
 A team (players + reserve players) may enter a maximum of 3 dispensation players and they may be a maximum of 12 months older than the permitted age in his / her class.